Alexey Mikhalenya: Early life and first murders

 Little is known of Mikhalenya's personal life.
 He was born in 1984 in the Yelʹsk District, and by the time of his latest arrest, he had not completed his secondary education and was unemployed.

 At the age of 17, Mikhalenya began terrorizing the pensioners living next door by extorting them for money so he could buy alcohol.
 In October 2002, he and a friend of his had been drinking together when they planned to rob a pensioner for money.
 The pair then broke through the window of a neighbor's house and robbed him, and when the man tried to talk to Mikhalenya on the following day, he was hit with a wooden rolling pin.

 A week later, Mikhalenya and his friend decided to rob the neighbors, sneaking in at night via the window.
-However, they woke up the husband and wife on accident, forcing them to grab a shovel and hit the man on the head.
+However, they woke up the husband and wife by accident, forcing them to grab a shovel and hit the man on the head.
 The two home invaders then beat, stomped and stabbed the victims with a welding rod before fleeing the house.
 They returned on the following day in order to clean up the murder scene and wash away the bloodstains before wrapping the bodies up in blankets and putting them in a wheelbarrow.
 Upon doing so, they pushed it to the Pripyat River, tied some ceramic drainage pipes to the bodies and then dumped them into the water.

 Not long after, Mikhalenya and another accomplice were hanging around in the forested area of the Mazyr District when they came across a 67-year-old mushroom hunter by chance.
 They beat and robbed him on the spot, with Mikhalenya stabbing him in the neck.
 While the victim was still alive, the pair threw some olive branches over him and left him to die at the bottom of a ravine.